gspeiliu/aklimate/README.md

 **AKLIMATE: Algorithm for Kernel Learning with Approximating Tree Ensembles**

 This is an R package of AKLIMATE as described in [1].
 AKLIMATE is a stacked kernel learning algorithm that integrates multi-modal data and "prior knowledge" feature sets.\
-It does so by:
+It does so by :
-1. Creating a collection of Random Forest base learners, each based off of the features in an individual feature set.
+1. Creating a collection of Random Forest base learners, each trained on the features in an individual feature set.
 2. Converting the most relevant RF base learners into integrative RF kernels
 3. Combining the RF kernels into an optimal meta-kernel via Multiple Kernel Learning.